Muslims gather at mosques for first Friday prayers since Israel-Hamas war started

 “This bloodshed has to end, because, what fault is it of a little child, either on one side or on the other?”
 Zaki added.
 “What fault is it of a woman?
 Of an elderly person?
 Why are they playing with these souls.”

+Home to U.S. Rep. Ilhan Omar, the first Muslim woman in the U.S. House, Minnesota has a large Muslim community with rapidly growing numbers of refugees from war-torn Somalia.

+— Luis Andres Henao, Tiffany Stanley, Mariam Fam and Trisha AhmedIN SERMON, SPEAKER URGES EGYPTIANS TO RALLY BEHIND THEIR HOMELAND

-In a sermon broadcast on Egyptian television, the speaker, Ayman Abou Omar, stressed the importance of being aware of the value of the homeland and maintaining security, especially during what he described as such a critical time.
+In a sermon broadcast on Egyptian television, Ayman Abou Omar stressed the importance of being aware of the value of the homeland and maintaining security.

 “The dangers are great, the challenges grave,” he said, urging Egyptians to unite behind their state, leadership and army.